 Senior Christine Nairn became just the seventh Nittany Lion to finish as a finalist for the prestigous Missouri Athletic Club's Hermann Trophy in 2012 under Walsh's tutelage while junior Maya Hayes was named a semifinalist for the award.

 Walsh's success was recognized at the conference and national level as she earned Big Ten Coach of the Year and NSCAA Coach of the Year honors.

-entered her sixth season at the helm of the Penn State women's soccer program in 2012.
-Walsh's 2011 squad was her most dominant, winning 21 of 26 matches, while out-scoring opponents 70-24.
-The Nittany Lions were 10-1 in Big Ten action and posted the seventh undefeated season at Jeffrey Field (9-0).
-Walsh help guide the Lions to their 14th straight Big Ten title and a spot to the NCAA Sweet Sixteen for the first time since 2007.
-The 14-title mark stands as the most consecutive Big Ten championships by a women's program.
+Her 2011 team was a dominant force, winning 21 of 26 matches, while out-scoring opponents 70-24.
+The Nittany Lions were 10-1-0 in Big Ten action and posted the seventh undefeated season at Jeffrey Field (9-0).
+Walsh helped guide the Lions to their 14th-straight Big Ten title and a spot to the NCAA Sweet Sixteen for the first time since 2007.

 During the 2010 season, Walsh's young club made a remarkable turnaround mid-season, overcoming a two-game deficit in the league standings over the final weeks to capture a share of a record-breaking 13th straight Big Ten title.

 After a tough 2-4 start to the 2009 season, Walsh led the Nittany Lions to a remarkable turnaround, going 10-1-2 in the last 13 games of the regular season, earning her the 2009 Big Ten Coach of the Year Award for her efforts.
 In March of 2010, Walsh's alma mater, William & Mary, honored her by inducting her into the W&M Athletics Hall of Fame.